Harsh456-coder/Hotel_StayFinder_Project/README.md

 # StayFinder

-A responsive hotel discovery app for the Vibe2Ship hackathon project.
+A responsive hotel discovery app.
 It consumes the provided hotel API response shape:

 ```json
 {